-In this guide we’ll go through all the steps required for you to build your own uptime status page, just like the ones shown above.
+In this guide, we’ll go through all of the steps required for you to build your own uptime status page, just like the one shown above.
 So let’s begin.

-You will need to add several uptime monitors into your account, so you can populate your uptime status page with.
+You will need to add several uptime monitors to your account, so you can populate your uptime status page with.

 Optional 2: learn how to arrange your categories in a specific order: https://docs.hetrixtools.com/how-to-order-categories/

-2).
-Creating a bulk report with the desired uptime monitors
+2) Creating a Status Page with the desired uptime monitors

-Begin by creating the bulk report, from group actions, as described here: https://docs.hetrixtools.com/create-bulk-report-group-actions/
+Begin by creating the status page from group actions, as described here: https://docs.hetrixtools.com/create-bulk-report-group-actions/

-No worries, you can always add more uptime monitors to your bulk report at any later date: https://docs.hetrixtools.com/add-monitors-to-bulk-report/ or remove any of the uptime monitors in your bulk report: https://docs.hetrixtools.com/remove-monitors-from-bulk-reports/
+No worries, you can always add more uptime monitors to your status page at any later date: https://docs.hetrixtools.com/add-monitors-to-bulk-report/ or remove any of the uptime monitors from your status page: https://docs.hetrixtools.com/remove-monitors-from-bulk-reports/

-Now that you’ve got the bulk report, you’ll want to personalize it so it’ll match your website template.
+Now that you’ve got the status page, you’ll want to personalize it so it’ll match your website template.

-5).
-Optional: add an announcement and a twitter feed to your uptime status page
+4) Optional: add an announcement and a Twitter feed to your uptime Status Page

-6).
-Optional: go a step further and embed your status page right into your website or billing system
+5) Optional: go a step further and embed your Status Page right into your website or billing system

-If you want full and complete customization and integration of the status page into your website or billing system, you can even embed the bulk report, as described in this documentation article: https://docs.hetrixtools.com/embed-full-white-label-reports/
+If you want a complete customization and integration of the status page into your website or billing system, you can even embed it, as described in this documentation article: https://docs.hetrixtools.com/embed-full-white-label-reports/

 If you have any questions or need any assistance with setting up your uptime status page, be sure to open a support ticket on our website.